Sun Bowl Stadium – Sun Bowl

 Just a short drive south from the Sun Bowl takes you to downtown El Paso, which offers many museums, theatres, and restaurants, all within walking distance of each other.
 If you drive northeast on Sun Bowl Drive, it will take you to Mesa St., which has many bars and restaurants to choose from as well.

-The Yellow Jacket fans were way more into the game than the Trojan fans.
-At the beginning of the year, Southern Cal fans probably never dreamed that their postseason would be in El Paso, and the lack of Matt Barkley, and the cold weather, may have led to them not really caring about the game.
-The GT band got the wave started before the game, and in the second half.
-The Jacket fans were definitely all into this game though.
-The players gave the GT faithful a lot of credit in the postgame press conferences for keeping up with the USC fans throughout the game and making their presence felt, especially in the second half.
+Last year, the ACC fans were way more into the game than the PAC-12 fans.
+At the beginning of the year, the PAC-12 participant probably never dreamed that their postseason would be in El Paso, but the lack of their starting QB, and the cold weather, may have led to them not really caring about the game.
+The ACC team’s band got the wave started before the game, and in the second half, and their fans were definitely all into this game.
+The players gave them a lot of credit in the postgame press conferences for keeping up with the other team’s fans throughout the game and making their presence felt, especially in the second half.

 The stadium itself is just east of I-10 near the Schuster Avenue exit.
 Since it is in between a whole bunch of hills, the walk to the stadium is not easy for everyone.
 There are a lot of steps and/or steep hills no matter which direction you are coming from.
 None of the general public parking areas are on the same elevation as the stadium.

 The best parking is the Sun Bowl Parking Garage, which was the permit number PG-1.
 The general parking was the Glory Road Parking Garage.
 All the other parking lots are specific tailgating and UTEP permits.

 The concourse isn’t very wide, so during halftime it was painful to try and get around the bathroom and concession lines.
 It also makes it inconvenient for people in the stands because there are lines of people that go into the aisles of the seating area.